 - ChalkZone has been described by many as Nickelodeon's cutest non-preschooler cartoon.
 Of course, this is not without complaints of Tastes Like Diabetes.

-- The 1980's cartoon Hello Kitty's Furrytale Theater.
-No, it's not an anime.
+- Hello Kitty's Furrytale Theater.
 Tara Strong, the mistress of cute characters, started as Kitty on this show when she was 13.

-- Madeline shows shades of this, oddly enough for a late 80's/early 90's show.
+- Madeline: Oddly enough for a late 80's/early 90's show.
 A lot is done to ensure the tiny, cute heroines are as tiny and cute as possible.

 - My Little Pony: Friendship Is Magic.
 Due to the general art style, characters have varying degrees of this, but it's probably the most pronounced in Fluttershy.
 Outside of the main cast, there's Coco Pommel, whose popularity is almost entirely due to how endearing she is...And the show itself is largely about ponies learning to be better friends to one another, teaching lessons that often apply to adults as well as children.

-- Star vs. the Forces of Evil has plenty of cute (or Ugly Cute for monsters) character designs.
+- Star vs. the Forces of Evil: The show has plenty of cute (or Ugly Cute for monsters) character designs.

 Moe in general